Skip to main content

 • Click Stop goal to cancel the goal entirely

-Stopping a goal does not undo the files the agent already created — those remain in the workspace.
+Stopping a goal does not undo the files the agent already created — those remain on the agent’s computer in the workspace.

 When to use goal mode

-Goal mode is best for tasks that require multiple rounds of work:
+Goal mode is best for work that requires multiple rounds of autonomous effort:

-For quick one-off tasks, a regular message is usually faster and simpler.
+For quick one-off tasks (a single question, a short code snippet, a quick edit), a regular message is usually faster and simpler.